ArTrusty/ClassPlate/README.md

 ## Known Issues/limitations
-   1. The app is not deployed which means it can only run on a local machine
+   1. The app is not deployed, which means it can only run on a local machine
-   2. An ios web client was not created so this app will not run on an ios phone
+   2. An ios web client was not created, so this app will not run on an iOS phone

 ## Credits and Acknowledgments
-   Thank you to Professor Mohsen Saffari for his lessons that were crucial for the completion of this project.
+    Thank you to Professor Mohsen Saffari for his invaluable lessons, which were crucial to the completion of this project.